Click the Change Processing Tuning sub-tab to fine-tune the Apply Changes settings.

 When the Apply batched changes to multiple tables concurrently option is enabled, the following limitations apply:

-Supported with the Snowflake on Azure, Snowflake on AWS, Microsoft SQL Server, Amazon Redshift, and Microsoft Azure SQL Database target endpoints only.
+Supported by the following target endpoints only: Snowflake on Azure, Snowflake on AWS, Snowflake on Google, Microsoft SQL Server, Amazon Redshift, Microsoft Azure Databricks Delta, Microsoft Azure Synapse Analytics, and Microsoft Azure SQL Database.

 Error handling limitations: